 Oh, the warm memories of annoying him by beating him to the chickens and apples that restored your health in the latter title as we battled together through many a boss fight.

 I actually have just as fond memories of gaming with my mum as well – she was an absolute pro at the Syphon Filter games, and I’d often call on her to aid me through the tougher levels.

-However, there has recently been a heartbreaking exponential decrease in playing time as I find myself growing ever older and becoming more deeply integrated into this adult life we all must face.
+However, there has recently been a heartbreaking decrease in my playing time as I find myself growing ever older.
+I’m becoming more deeply integrated into this adult life we all must face.
 While I still play games at every opportunity, they’re few and far between, and I can’t sink time into them as I used to.
 It’s the harshest reality of grown gaming.

 This brings me to my first point – the playing time.

 Things were easier when I was younger: you put the disc in, you played.
-Admittedly, the easiest part was obtaining the games – I was fortunate that my parents bought me a fair collection of titles as I was growing up, so I never became bored with what I had.
+Admittedly, it was much easier to obtain the games.
+I was fortunate that my parents bought me a fair collection of titles as I was growing up, so I never became bored with what I had.
 These days, although I rent my games, it’s definitely a lot harder to be an avid gamer.
-It always seems like there’s another AAA on the horizon, priced at £40 – £50 and there’s an air of FOMO surrounding every launch, making grown gaming a costly venture.
+It always seems like there’s another AAA on the horizon, priced at £40 – £50.
+There’s an air of FOMO surrounding every launch, making grown gaming a costly venture.

 I’ve met some of my now-oldest friends (all of which are grown gaming now, like me) whilst playing Call of Duty or Battlefield online.
 I poured hundreds of hours into exploring San Andreas, what I thought then was the biggest and most diverse world that could ever have existed.
 One of the first times I spoke to my now-fiancée was across Xbox Live, on Dead Island.
 I ran an international gaming team which, at its high point, totalled around fifty members.
 We’d regularly come online for lengthy gaming sessions together, smashing the competition and revelling in camaraderie.
-These days, I’m lucky to snatch a quick conversation while hashing out a game on Battlefield V with the one or two people I still speak with online.
+Today, I’m lucky to snatch a conversation while playing Battlefield V with the few people I still speak with online.

 But, as the saying goes: Don’t cry because it’s over.
 Smile because it happened.